spiffe/go-spiffe/examples/svid-mTLS/README.md

 sudo -u client-workload ./client
 ```

-The server should have get a _"Hello server"_ message and responded with a _"Hello client"_ message.
+The server should have got a _"Hello server"_ message and responded with a _"Hello client"_ message.

 If a workload with another SPIFFE ID tries to establish a connection, the server will reject it.